1. Intro#

 [1] Forward, backward file compatiblilty

-[2] Versioning for document files
+[2] Extensive versioning for document files

-[3] Readable text input files
+[3] Readable and editable text input files

 Definitions#